isa-ulisboa/greends-ipython/README.md

 ## Class 2 (September 22, 2023)

-1. Questionnaire Q1 on the topics of the previous class;
+1. Questionnaire Q0 (test) on the topics of the previous class;
 2. Work on [Problem set 0](https://cs50.harvard.edu/python/2022/psets/0/): "indoor voice", "playback speed", and "making faces".
 For this last one, check [the emoji chart](https://unicode.org/emoji/charts/full-emoji-list.html) and follow the instructions: Every emoji has a unique Unicode assigned to it.
 When using Unicode with Python, replace "+" with "000" from the Unicode.
 And then prefix the Unicode with "\\".
 For example, "U+1F605" will be used as "\U0001F605".
 But there are alternative ways to encode emojis in your Python code: check [this link](https://www.makeuseof.com/how-to-include-emojis-in-your-python-code/)
 3. Presentation of topics to prepare for next class, namely Integers; Floats; Def; and Returning Values.
 How to organize a program with `main()` and auxiliary functions.
 4. **Do before next class.** Complete [Lecture 0](https://cs50.harvard.edu/python/2022/notes/0/) and video [CS50 Video Player](https://video.cs50.io/JP7ITIXGpHk) until the end, on the following topics: Integers or int; Readability Wins; Float Basics; More on Floats; Def; Returning Values
-5. **Do before next class.** Study [Lecture 1](https://cs50.harvard.edu/python/2022/notes/1/) up to "Modulo" and watch video  [CS50 Video Player](https://video.cs50.io/_b6NgY_pMdw) up to approximately 34' on the topics: Conditionals, if Statements, Control Flow, or, and.
+5. **Do before next class.** Study [Lecture 1](https://cs50.harvard.edu/python/2022/notes/1/) up to "Modulo" and watch video  [CS50 Video Player: Lecture 1](https://video.cs50.io/_b6NgY_pMdw) up to approximately 34' on the topics: Conditionals, if Statements, Control Flow, or, and.

+**All topics to prepare before next class**: *Integers or int; Readability Wins; Float Basics; More on Floats; Def; Returning Values; Conditionals, if Statements, Control Flow, or, and.*

+## Class 3 (September 29, 2023)

+1. Questionnaire Q1 on the topics of the homework;
+2. Work on [Problem set 0](https://cs50.harvard.edu/python/2022/psets/0/): Enstein.
+Work on [Problem set 1](https://cs50.harvard.edu/python/2022/psets/1/): The Hitchhiker’s Guide to the Galaxy's Deep Thought, Home Federal Savings Bank, File Extensions.
+3. Presentation of topics for next class:  Modulo; Creating Our Own Parity Function; Pythonic; match, Loops; While Loops; For Loops; Improving with User Input; More About Lists
+Length (i.e. up to just before Dictionaries in Lecture 2)
+5. **Do before next class.** Study the remainder of [Lecture 1](https://cs50.harvard.edu/python/2022/notes/1/) starting at "Modulo" and watch video  [CS50 Video Player: Lecture 1](https://video.cs50.io/_b6NgY_pMdw) after 34'.
+6. **Do before next class.** Study [Lecture 2](https://cs50.harvard.edu/python/2022/notes/2/) up to "More about lists" and "Length" and watch video  [CS50 Video Player: Lecture 2](https://video.cs50.io/-7xg8pGcP6w) up to approximately 45'.
+7. **Do before next class.** Try solving problems from [Problem Set 2](https://cs50.harvard.edu/python/2022/psets/2/): Camel; Coke Machine; Just setting up my twttr

+**All topics to prepare before next class**: *Modulo; Creating Our Own Parity Function; Pythonic; match, Loops; While Loops; For Loops; Improving with User Input; More About Lists; Length*